yousufmsoliman/geometry-central/docs/docs/numerical/linear_solvers.md

 A key feature is that these solvers abstract over the underlying numerical library.
 In their most basic form, [Eigen's sparse solvers](https://eigen.tuxfamily.org/dox/group__TopicSparseSystems.html) will be used, and are always available.
 However, if present, the more-powerful [Suitesprase solvers](http://faculty.cse.tamu.edu/davis/suitesparse.html) will be used intead.
 See the [dependencies section](../../build/dependencies/#suitesparse) for instruction to build with Suitesparse support.

+As always, be sure to compile [with optimizations](../../build/build/#compiling-with-optimizations) for meaningful performance.
+In particular, Eigen's built-in solvers will be very slow in debug mode (though the Eigen QR solver is always slow).

 ### Quick solves